 Science journal spreads false rumors about vegan diet

-An article published this week in the Proceedings of the National Academy of Sciences (PNAS) claims that it would be a disaster for public health if the population of the United States suddenly went vegan.
+An article published in the November 28, 2017 Proceedings of the National Academy of Sciences (PNAS) claims that Americans would get nutrient deficiencies if they go vegan.
 Yet the authors are not experts on human nutrition or public health.
 Instead, they are experts on how to feed livestock.
-Their conclusions were not based on any actual studies of the health of vegan human beings.
-The study’s authors even freely admit that plant-based diets have several important advantages:
+Their conclusions were not based on any studies of the health of vegan human beings.

 Is Coconut Oil Good for You?